Murano and Burano in a Half Day Boat Tour

 Our next stop is the colorful island of Burano, you'll be struck immediately by its old-world charm.
 Huddled tightly together along streets and canals, each house is painted a different color, with laundry strung up across the narrow streets.
 Legend has it that fishermen started this trend, painting their houses in bright shades so that they could see home from a distance.

-However, Burano’s major claim to fame is its centuries-old tradition of lacemaking.
-Your guide will take you through the streets of Burano to a small building where women sit working feverishly, stitching lace like their mothers and grandmothers before them.
+However, Burano’s major claim to fame is its ancient tradition of lacemaking.
+Your guide will take you through the streets of Burano to a small building where women sit and stitch lace like their mothers and grandmothers before them.
+They only demonstrate for tours, so this is your best bet to see them in action!
 Stay and watch their painstaking work, and hear how, in the age of sewing machines, these traditional methods are unique and highly sought-after.

 When Michelangelo visited Burano he bought an altarpiece for the brand new Duomo in Milan, and there's no shortage of wonderful artisan shops to explore today either.
 You can spend your free time in the island winding your way along the kaleidoscopic streets and taking in the ambiance.
 We'd recommend trying the local cookies for one of the island's bakeries too—delicious!